arikchakma/gatsby/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!
+1.  **Gatsby Site Structure** <br>
+    For any site, you'll need 3 main folders:
+    ### Components:
+    Put all the re-usable elements such as <b>buttons, sections, layout</b> and <b>styles</b>.
+It is best to organize into subfolders for their respective category.
+That's because you'll most likely end up with hundreds of components.
+In <b>components/layout</b>: you'll find the header and footer as well as the <b>layout.css</b>.
+This is where you can set your global font, links and reset your CSS if needed.
+    ### Pages:
+    Every file here will create a new page automatically.
+For example, <b>pricing.tsx</b> will route to <b>/pricing</b>.
+The only exception is that index.tsx will route to the main page.
+    ### Images:
+    To simplify the implementation of local images, we made a folder at the root, in <b>/static/images</b>.
+These images will automatically be included in the public site using the url <b>/images/your-image.svg</b>.
 ## 🚀 Quick start (Gatsby Cloud)

 Deploy this starter with one click on [Gatsby Cloud](https://www.gatsbyjs.com/cloud/):